rguitton/JUNO/README.md

    `rm ../output/*`
 1. Generate a Makefile associated to the project with `cmake ..`
-1. Excute the code with
+1. Create an executable with
 	`make`
+1. Execute the code with
+   `../bin/monExe`

 ## This is the end